• Skip to main content

 • Roll the pomegranate on the counter with the palm of your hand to help loosen the seeds from the fruit’s membrane and peel.

-• When whacking the seeds with your wooden spoon, place a large bowl in the kitchen sink to catch your seeds to prevent a mess.
-This provides a better angle to hit the fruit from.
+• When whacking the seeds with a large spoon, place a large bowl in the kitchen sink to catch your seeds in order to prevent a mess.

 • Pomegranate juice stains fabrics, so use a paper towel to clean surfaces to avoid getting it onto clothing.